yasser888/CarND-Traffic-Sign-Classifier-Project/mywriteup.md

 | Beware of ice/snow    | Beware of ice/snow                            |
 | Turn left ahead       | Turn left ahead                               |

-The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
-The prediction of second image is not right.
-The accuracy on the these mew images is 80% while it was 94.7% on the testing set thus it seems the model is overfitting.
+The model was able to correctly guess 5 of the 5 traffic signs,  The prediction of all images is right.
+The accuracy on the these mew images is 100% while it was 94.7% on the testing set .

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction and identify where in your code softmax probabilities were outputted.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)